 The health care industry is undergoing rapid technological change thanks to three driving forces: federal regulations, end users and vendors.
-The IT department barely has time to deploy an electronic health record (EHR) system
+The IT department barely has time to deploy an electronic health record (EHR) system to meet mandates for online medical records before doctors and staff begin to request network access for personal mobile devices.
+Then there are health IT vendors developing new devices and software that connect to the wireless or wired local area network (LAN) to improve the delivery of health care.

 With so much of the organization literally riding on the network, security has become an increasing concern.
 "It's something that's probably been a long time in the workings," says Russ Gallery, owner of Access Technology Group, a security service provider in the greater Chicago area.
 "Organizations are being mandated to put everything online, do away with paper and automate processes.
 This forces organizations to take a hard look at their security posture and the risks that exist on the network."